axtcsq/IDAssignment2/README.md

 * [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)
   * This project requires and uses JavaScript in order for APIs to work.
 * [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/)
-  * This project uses Bootstrap to cut down on development time and to improve the aesthetics of the website.
+  * This project uses Bootstrap to improve the aesthetics of the website, make the website responsive and to cut down on development time.
 ## Testing
 ## Credits
 ### Content
 (External source code)
 ### Media
 ### Acknowledgements